 In an age of information overload, many organizations — libraries, businesses, government agencies, nonprofits and universities — need trained professionals to help them determine what's useful, accurate and relevant.
 Master's degree students at St. Catherine University in St. Paul, MN make real-world career connections, advocate for change, and advance access to information for all.

-With St. Kate's MLIS degree, you'll have a wide variety of employment opportunities to look forward to, including:
+With St. Kate's MLIS degree, you can pursue a wide variety of business, nonprofit, government and other employment opportunities, including:

 The Certificate of Special Study requires 15 credits beyond the MLIS degree, chosen in consultation with a faculty advisor.

 Our curriculum integrates the principles, practices and ethics of library and information science with an in-depth understanding of the people who use information systems in their work and communities.
 You may choose a specific area or areas in which to specialize, under the guidance of designated faculty advisors.
 You’ll analyze the field and plan experiences that prepare you for employment, and work with faculty members who have deep connections within the profession.

 At St. Catherine University, you will grow as a leader who engages with intention, acts with justice and serves with compassion.
 You will build personal relationships with faculty and students alike, while you become immersed in active and collaborative methods of learning.

 The MLIS program is accredited by the American Library Association.
-The Program received full, independent accreditation in January 2011.
-The next comprehensive review is scheduled for November 2017.
+The Program received continued accreditation in February 2018.
+The next comprehensive review is scheduled for November 2024.